aleksandr-kazakov/kubernetes/kubernetes_on_wsl/INSTALLATION_NOTES.md

 # Kubernetes Setup Using Ansible and Vagrant on WSL
-We will be using vagrant file from https://github.com/LocusInnovations/k8s-vagrant-virtualbox
+Vagrantfile has been taken from https://github.com/LocusInnovations/k8s-vagrant-virtualbox and slightly modified.

 ## Prerequisites:
 - Virtualbox installed on Windows directly "VirtualBox-6.0.24-139119-Win.exe" (supported by Vagrant 2.2.19)